pivotal-cf/bookbinder/README.md

 ### Credentials Repository

 The credentials repository should be a private repository, referenced in your config.yml as `cred_repo`.
-It contains two files, `git_ssh_key`, which contains a Github private key with access to your repositories, and `credentials.yml`, which must include your deployment credentials:
+It contains `credentials.yml`, which must include your deployment credentials:

-Please follow the directions found here if you need help generating a ssh-key: https://help.github.com/articles/generating-ssh-keys/.

 ```YAML
 aws: